tyconsulting/blog.tyang.github.io/_posts/2019-06-15-a-simple-dynamic-dns-solution-based-on-azure-paas-services.md

 In my home lab, I have multiple VMs managed by an Azure Log Analytics workspace in one of my subscriptions.
 I have previously purchased a .cloud domain name from GoDaddy and created an Azure DNS zone using this domain name.

 My lab VMs are sending heartbeat logs to Azure Log Analytics workspace.
-In the Heartbeat logs, the “ComputerIP” field for all my lab VMs are identical – it is the public IP address dynamically assigned to my home broadband connection.
+In the Heartbeat logs, the "ComputerIP" field for all my lab VMs are identical – it is the public IP address dynamically assigned to my home broadband connection.
 This IP address changes from time to time because my home broadband gets disconnected every now and then.

 Since the public IP address for my home broadband connection is stored in my Log Analytics workspace, and I have an Azure DNS zone, all I needed to build is an automation runbook that runs on a schedule, retrieve the most recent public IP from Log Analytics, and update the Azure DNS record set if it’s necessary.